timothyqiu/godot-docs/classes/class_renderingserver.rst

 :ref:`Features<enum_RenderingServer_Features>` **FEATURE_MULTITHREADED** = ``1``

-Hardware supports multithreading.
-This enum is currently unused in Godot 3.x.
+*Deprecated.* This constant has not been used since Godot 3.0.

 .. rst-class:: classref-section-separator